 Track consumer behavior and leverage that data to create better, more personalized customer experiences.

-Last updated January 7, 2022
+Last updated March 23, 2022

 There’s no getting around it: The success of a business depends on how well team members understand consumer behavior.

-That journey involved four different channels—and it only concerned a single customer.
+That journey involved four different channels—and it concerned only a single customer.

 What is consumer behavior?